adunning/adunning.github.io/_posts/2015-11-02-rethinking-primary-sources.md

 ---
 layout: post
-title: "Rethinking the publication of premodern sources: Petrus Plaoul on the Sentences"
+title: "Rethinking the publication of premodern sources: Petrus Plaoul on the *Sentences*"
 date: 2015-11-02
 categories: digital editing
 ---